 FiT House (Dizengoff 158) - 050-9797210, check out their IG.

 Pilates Studio (Brandeis 2) - 077-2305872, check out their IG.

 Both were opened by the same lady, they are franchised around the city and share the same wonderful teachers.
 They are also all English friendly.

 The first Barre class I ever took was at FiT Studio, that’s where I fell in love with it and later on decided to get certified too (they have an amazing Barre teacher training).

-You can just give them a call and check where there’s a studio close to you, they keep opening new ones and also offer a variety of other amazing classes.
+You can just give them a call and check where there’s a studio close to you, they keep opening new ones (such as at TLV port and on Rothschild) and also offer a variety of other amazing classes.